 Prerequisite: Credit or concurrent registration in Physics 413.
 Theory and practice of minicomputer interfacing and control techniques, including minicomputer architecture on a block-diagram level, bus structure, and I/O signals.
 Assembly language programming and applications to I/O involving instrumentation peripherals.
 (Formerly numbered Physics 418.)
-520. Microprocessor Instrumentation (2) One lecture and three hours of laboratory.
+520. Microprocessor Instrumentation (3) Two lectures and three hours of laboratory.

 Prerequisite: Credit or concurrent registration in Physics 413.
 The electronics of microprocessor based computer and control systems.
 Assembly language programming.
 Interfacing of analog inputs and outputs.
 The microcomputer as a multipurpose signal processing instrument.
 532. Solid State Physics (3) II Prerequisites: Physics 350A, 354B; Mathematics 340B or 531.
 Elastic, thermal, electric, magnetic and optical properties of solids.
 Introduction to the energy band theory of solids, with applications to semiconductors and metals.
-542. Acoustics (3) Prerequisites: Physics 400A or Electrical Engineering 340 and Engineering 310.
-Wave motion, production, reception, transmission and analysis of sound.
+542. Acoustics (3) Prerequisite: Physics 350A Wave motion, production, reception, transmission and analysis of sound.
 Special applications such as environmental noise, underwater and seismic waves.
-552. Modern Optics and Lasers (3) Prerequisites: Physics 306, credit or concurrent registration in Physics 354A and either Physics 400A or Electrical Engineering 340.
+552. Modern Optics and Lasers (3) Prerequisite: Physics 306.

 Electromagnetic theory, matrix methods of optics, propagation of Gaussian beams, optical resonators, interaction of radiation and atomic systems, theory of laser oscillation, nonlinear optics, specific laser systems, optical detectors, applications of lasers in physics.

+553. Modern Optics Laboratory (2)

+Six hours of laboratory.
-553. Modern Optics Laboratory (2) Prerequisite: Physics 306.
-Recommended: Credit or concurrent registration in Physics Experiments in various fields of modern optics such as holography, physics of lasers, 552.
-Fourier transform spectroscopy, Raman spectroscopy, light modulation techniques, fiber optics, spatial filtering, diffraction grating spectroscopy, radiometry, and nonlinear optics.
-May be repeated with new content with the approval of the instructor for a maximum of four units.
-560. Physics of Nuclear Medicine (1) II Prerequisite: Physics 561.

-Topics and experimental problems in the diagnostic use of radioactive isotopes in nuclear medicine.
+Prerequisite recommended: Credit or concurrent registration in Physics 552.
+Experiments in various fields of modern optics such as holography, physics of lasers, Fourier transform spectroscopy, Raman spectroscopy, light modulation techniques, fiber optics, spatial filtering, diffraction grating spectroscopy, radiometry, and nonlinear optics.
+May be repeated with new content with the approval of the instructor for a maximum of four 560.
+Physics of Nuclear Medicine (1) II Three hours of laboratory.
+Prerequisite: Physics 561 Topics and experimental problems in the diagnostic use of radioactive isotopes in nuclear medicine.
 (Formerly numbered Physics 660.)

-561. Nuclear Physics Laboratory (3) II

-One lecture and six hours of laboratory.
+561. Nuclear Physics Laboratory (3) One lecture and six hours of laboratory.

-Prerequisites: Physics 303 or 357, Mathematics 123 or 152, Techniques and instrumentation for the detection, identification and measurement of the properties of nuclear radiations and particles, and their use in the study of nuclear reactions.
+Prerequisites: Physics 303 or 357, Mathematics 123 or 152.
+Techniques and instrumentation for the detection, identification and measurement of the properties of nuclear radiations and particles, and their use in the study of nuclear reactions.
 563. Physics of Nonionizing Radiation (1) Three hours of laboratory.